TRC11 DRIVING SCHOOL

 11. Bank transfer plus online diary ... payer/payee have automatic record, imports to inexpensive database for graphics, analysis, mapping, student/my updating in-car, HMRC reports &c., backup BUT requires older hardware (c.2013) to suit FMPv12 software (2012)

-I abandoned each due to (a) it not being able to integrate client progress with expenses as well as income; (b) the commercial software provider going out of business; (c) poor value; (d) reliability risk; (e) personal challenge; (f) mental health hampering on-screen work.
+I abandoned systems 1-10 due to (a) it not being able to integrate client progress with expenses as well as income; (b) the commercial software provider going out of business; (c) poor value; (d) reliability risk; (e) personal challenge; (f) mental health hampering on-screen work.

 • Lessons